Massachusetts sues opioid maker, executives over drug crisis

 The lawsuit alleges Purdue deceived patients and doctors about the risks of opioids, pushed prescribers to keep patients on the drugs longer and aggressively targeted vulnerable populations, like the elderly and veterans.

-“Their strategy was simple: The more drugs they sold, the more money they made, and the more people died,” Healey told reporters.
+“Their strategy was simple: The more drugs they sold, the more money they made, and the more people died,” Healey said.

 Massachusetts’ lawsuit, which was filed in the Suffolk Superior Court, alleges that Purdue’s leadership encouraged the company’s “deadly misconduct” while lining their pockets.
 The sale of more than 70 million doses of prescription opioids in the state over the last decade brought in more than $500 million for the company, Healey says.